 Fourth Float - Used in a duplex system, when called for in specifications, to activate the alarm.
 In this case the Lag Float only activates the lag pump.

 Frame - The dimensional standard or physical set of members that are used on a motor.

 Freeboard - The clear vertical distance between the top of the filter medium and the lowest outlet of the upper distribution system in a permanent medium filter.

 Friction - The resistance to motion of two objects or surfaces that touch.

 Friction Loss - The loss of pressure or head due to the resistance to flow in the pipe and fittings.
 Friction loss is influenced by pipe size and fluid velocity, and is usually expressed in feet of head; a form of energy, which is another name for head.

-Full Load Amps (FLA) rating on the motor nameplate.
-The FLA is the amperage rating at the motor nameplate horsepower rating and at its rated (nominal) voltage.
+Full Load Amps (FLA) - The FLA is the amperage rating at the motor nameplate horsepower rating and at its rated (nominal) voltage.
 This is usually the point of maximum efficiency and maximum power factor for the motor.
-This is where the motor prefers to run
+This is where the motor prefers to run.

 Fulvic Acids - Acidic substances which are found in humic (organic) soils and which may become suspended in water.
 A component in the production of chloramines.